 The city’s truly amazing medieval Old Town plays pleased to host “the little town of wood and fabric” that is Christmas City, a multi-year-old custom flooded with high-quality enhancements, what local people guarantee is the world’s best gingerbread and yummy spice-seasoned shortcrust biscuits.

-There is also something more for Children’s Christmas market where they can prepare their peace of cookies and ride a Ferris wheel.
+There is also something more for the Children’s Christmas market where they can prepare their peace of cookies and ride a Ferris wheel.
 You can likewise get a phenomenal view over the whole Main Market Square by moving up to the overhang of the Church of Our Lady.

-The alluring smell of gingerbread pondered wine and barbecued hotdog lingers in the air at the Nuremberg Christkindlesmarkt.
+The alluring smell of gingerbread pondered wine, and barbecued hotdog lingers in the air at the Nuremberg Christkindlesmarkt.
 You do deserve to taste some delicious Nuremberg bratwurst while you’re there.

 Dates: 29th November to 24th December.